jofmi/collectivo/README.md

 The following optional parameters can be passed:

-- all (boolean) - Apply migrations of all extensions
+- all (boolean) - Apply migrations of all extensions to latest.
-- exampleData (boolean) - Apply example data after migrations
+- exampleData (boolean) - Apply example data after migrations.
-- extension (string) - Apply migrations of a specific extension
+- extension (string) - Apply migrations of a specific extension.
-  - version (string) - Apply migrations up or down towards specified version
+  - version (string) - Apply migrations up or down towards specified version.
+If not given, migrations will be applied to latest.
-  - force (boolean) - Apply only the migration up of the specified version
+  - force (boolean) - Apply only the migration up of the specified version.
-    - down (boolean) - Apply the forced migration down instead of up
+    - down (boolean) - Apply the forced migration down instead of up.

 Example to prepare a new system for local development: